-St. Johnsbury Academy's Faculty Speaker Series continues on Monday, October 27, at 7:00 p.m. at the Library in the Mayo Center.
+St. Johnsbury Academy's Faculty Speaker Series continues on Monday, December 1, at 7:00 p.m. at the Library in the Mayo Center.
+SJA Headmaster Tom Lovett will speak on language and power in contemporary culture.
 The series, created by Assistant Headmaster for Academics Jeffrey Burroughs, is designed to showcase the extraordinary talents, interests, and expertise of the St. Johnsbury Academy faculty and staff.
-The second speaker of the season, entrepreneur Ed Vilandrie, will discuss his consulting company's approach to analyzing businesses and how that relates to Michael Lewis's book Moneyball.

 The past two weeks have been busy.
 I traveled to Portland to a Student Life Conference on Inclusivity with a team from Campus Life, visited alums in DC, and helped host a conference on learning differences in New Hampshire.
 In between, I came back to a school overflowing with good news and good people.
 On the various drives and flights to my external obligations, I had a chance to reflect on how thankful I am for the gifts that are everyday occurrences within this community.